-We lesion various parts of the model to show that each component is responsible for capturing different effects that we observe in the human data.
+We lesion various parts of the model to show that each component is responsible for capturing effects observed in the human data.
 Figure 2B compares model interpretations of the utterance “The electric kettle cost 1000 dollars” given considerations of different communicative goals.
 A model that does not consider alternative communicative goals interprets the utterance entirely literally.
-A model that considers a speaker whose goal may be to communicate precisely or imprecisely interprets the utterance as 1000 but also probably 1001.
-A model that considers a speaker whose goal may be to communicate the precise price state or her affect interprets the utterance hyperbolically and places mass on price states with higher prior probabilities.
-Finally, a model that considers the full range of goals produces interpretations that demonstrate both hyperbole and halo effects and closely match humans’ interpretations.
+A model that considers a speaker whose goal may be to communicate precisely or imprecisely interprets the utterance as meaning either 1000 or 1001.
+A model that considers a speaker whose goal may be to communicate the precise price state or her affect places interpretation mass on price states with higher prior probabilities.
+Finally, a model that considers the full range of goals produces interpretations that demonstrate both hyperbole and halo effects that closely match humans’ interpretations.
 This suggests that reasoning about a speaker's communicative goals is crucial for the nonliteral interpretation of number words.
-Figure 3A shows probabilities of an utterance being interpreted hyperbolically by humans, the full model, and a version of the model that takes in a uniform price prior for each item type.
+Figure 3A shows probabilities of an utterance being interpreted hyperbolically by humans, the full model, and a version of the model that takes a uniform price prior for each item type.
 The full model faithfully captures the human data, while the lesioned model fails to differentiate among hyperbole effects for the three item domains.
-This confirms the hypothesis that people take into account the prior distribution of item prices when inferring hyperbolic interpretations.
+This confirms the hypothesis that people use their knowledge of a domain’s prior distribution to infer hyperbolic interpretations.
 Figure 3B shows the halo effect in humans, the full model, and a version of the model where the costs of utterances are uniform.
-The full model replicates humans’ pragmatic halo effect, while the lesioned model does not.
+The full model replicates humans’ pragmatic halo effect, while the lesioned model does not distinguish between round and sharp utterances.
 This suggests that people consider utterance costs when inferring exact versus fuzzy interpretations.

 We conducted Experiment 2 to examine humans’ inference of affect subtext in hyperbolic versus literal utterances.
 Subjects read scenarios in which a speaker bought an item that cost s dollars and tells his friend that it cost u dollars, where u ≥ s.
 They then rate how likely it is that the buyer thinks the item was expensive (see Experiment 2 in Supplementary Materials).
 Results showed that utterances u where u > s are rated as significantly more likely to convey affect than utterances where u = s (F(1, 25) = 9.592, p < 0.01).
 This confirms the hypothesis that listeners infer affective subtext from hyperbolic utterances.
 Quantitatively, we compared model and human interpretations of affect for each of the 45 items where u ≥ s.
-While there is a significant amount of noise in the human data (average split-half correlation is 0.833), the model significantly predicts human interpretations of the utterances’ affective subtext (r=0.772, p < 0.00001).
+While there is a significant amount of noise in the human data (average split-half correlation is 0.833), the model predicts human interpretations of the utterances’ affective subtext significantly better than chance (r=0.772, p < 0.00001).
 Figure 4A shows probabilities of inferring affective subtext given a price state and a literal or hyperbolic utterance for humans, the full model, and a version of the model that takes in uniform affect priors.
 The human data shows that higher actual price states are associated with higher probability of affect.
 Within the same price state, hyperbolic utterances are interpreted as conveying more affect than literal utterances.
 Both effects are replicated by the full model, but not by the lesioned model.
-This shows that the rich rhetoric effect of hyperbole is driven by prior knowledge of affect associated with different prices.
+This shows that the rhetoric effect of hyperbole is driven by prior knowledge of affect associated with different prices.